TROT - Therapeutic Riding and Ongoing Training

 The trails at Carousel Park are open to the public, so please come out and enjoy our sweeping meadows, ponds and a lake, miles of tranquil walking trails, and a one of a kind bark park.
 We are open daily from dawn until dusk.

-I will continue to provide you with updates as we progress through the summer and into fall.
+I will continue to provide you with updates as we wrap up 2020 and move into 2021.
 Please take care, and feel free to call the office with any questions.

 Equestrian Program Supervisor

 Carousel Park & Equestrian Center